-Jamboree style allows your Unit to prepare meals in your Campsite.
-Jamboree style cooking is not the preferred food plan at Wente.
-If you wish to choose this option, please contact the SFBAC Council Office and email chef@wente.org (email monitored beginning in the 2nd week of June) to facilitate your jamboree style cooking needs.
+Jamboree Style allows your Unit to prepare some or all meals in your Campsite.
+Jamboree Style cooking is not the preferred food plan at Wente.
+If you wish to choose this option, contact the SFBAC Council Office and email Chef@WenteScoutReservation.org at least 3 weeks prior to arrival to facilitate your jamboree style cooking needs.
+Please submit a final head count and your Dietary Needs Form with this communication.